adityakr09/foodzone-django/README.md

 > Built as a full-stack project with real-world features like reCAPTCHA, UUID order IDs, vendor panel, Docker support, and SMTP email invoices.

 ---

-## 📸 Screenshots

-> Add screenshots of your Home, Food Detail, Cart, and Order Success pages here

----